-Yes, every injury should be reported to Company Nurse.
-CONTACT COMPANY NURSE BEFORE THE EMPLOYEE LEAVES THE JOB SITE.
-This will provide injury information immediately to Safety and Risk Management personnel on every injury.
+Yes, every injury should be called in to Company Nurse.
+CALL COMPANY NURSE BEFORE THE EMPLOYEE LEAVES THE JOB SITE.
+The Injury Care Coordinator will start the report and the Registered Nurse will provide triage to the injured employee.
 This is a 24/7 service, including all holidays.

 In all life- or limb-threatening situations, call 911 or transport directly to the ER immediately.
 Call Company Nurse with any information that you have regarding the incident once the situation has stabilized.